The Shape of Learning Curves: a Review: Introduction

-The more often we are confronted with a particular problem to solve, the better we typically get at it.
+\IEEEPARstart{T}{he} more often we are confronted with a particular problem to solve, the better we typically get at it.
 The same goes for machines.
 A \emph{learning curve} is an important, graphical representation that can provide insight into such learning behavior by plotting generalization performance against the number of training examples.
+Two example curves are shown in Figure \ref{fig:smallcrossing}.

 We review learning curves in the context of standard supervised learning problems such as classification and regression.
 The primary focus is on the shapes that learning curves can take on.
 We make a distinction between well-behaved learning curves that show improved performance with more data and ill-behaved learning curves that, perhaps surprisingly, do not.
 We discuss theoretical and empirical evidence in favor of different shapes, underlying assumptions made, how knowledge about those shapes can be exploited, and further results of interest.
 In addition, we provide the necessary background to interpret and use learning curves as well as a comprehensive overview of the important research directions.